fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 2. Nearly all long-lived memory is related to the TAST nodes of the F# compiler data structure, or the related Abstract IL nodes for .NET asemblies being imported.

-3. The Abstract IL data structures for delayed-readaing of .NET type definitions use memory inefficiently
+3. The Abstract IL data structures for delayed-reading of .NET type definitions use memory inefficiently

-4. The Abstract IL data structures for delayed-readaing of .NET attributes use memory relatively inefficiently
+4. The Abstract IL data structures for delayed-reading of .NET attributes use memory relatively inefficiently

 5. There is a considerable "long tail" of memory usage when categorized by type